YouriLangh/DeepLoc_Reimplementation/README.md

 `attention_visualization.ipynb`: Notebook to visualize attention weights per sequence in test set.

 `results_visualization.ipynb`: Notebook to visualize the learning curve & loss curve for the model.

+## Known issues in the code

+The code provided by the authors for the confusion matrix, has a significant flaw in the MCC computation.
+Due to lack of time, we simply calculate this by hand based on the matrix.